d01mittal/d01mittal/README.md

 ![logo](https://github.com/d01mittal/d01mittal/blob/main/Intro.gif)

-<h3 align="left">Hi 👋!
+<h3 align="left">Hello 👋!
 My name is Divyanshu Mittal and I'm currently a master's student in AI & ML from IIIT Lucknow, passionate about using LLMs to solve real-world problems, with a knack for coding.</h3>

 ---
 [![](https://visitcount.itsvg.in/api?id=d01mittal&icon=5&color=11)](https://visitcount.itsvg.in)